ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/codebuild/codebuild.md

 One way to get started is to create a buildspec.yml file and add it to the GitHub repository.
 CodeBuild will look for it at the top of the directory structure, but more to come on the buildspec in the sections below.

 Open CodeBuild in the AWS Console and create a new CodeBuild project.
-Use the “Create project” button on the upper right of the page.
+Use the "Create project" button on the upper right of the page.

 The Project configuration section has the project name and description.